Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

 Many Americans dream of starting and running their own businesses to achieve financial independence and career stability.
-Multilevel marketing (MLM) companies are an option for people seeking a side hustle or a straightforward way to start their own business.
+Multilevel marketing (MLM) companies are one option for individuals seeking a side hustle or a straightforward way to start their own business.

 While some MLMs are legitimate operations, many veer toward the realm of pyramid schemes.
-We’ll explore how MLMs operate, their pros and cons, and how to tell if you’re dealing with an above-board direct-sales business or a predatory scam.
+We’ll explore how MLMs operate, their pros and cons, and how to tell if you’re dealing with an above-board direct sales business or a predatory MLM scam.

 What is an MLM?

-MLMs are legal businesses focusing on direct marketing, home-business franchising, network marketing, affiliate marketing, or direct sales operations.
+MLMs are legal businesses that focus on direct marketing, home-business franchising, network marketing, affiliate marketing or direct sales operations.
 Most MLMs recruit independent sales representatives to sell products directly to consumers instead of selling them in a retail store.
-These sales reps, or distributors, make money when they sell products; they also receive commissions from products sold by people they recruit to the operation (their “downline”).
+These sales reps, or distributors, make money when they sell products; they also earn commissions from products sold by people they recruit to the operation (their “downline”).

 TipBottom line